Threefold division of England: History

 The Threefold Division is mentioned in the laws of Cnut the Great, William the Conqueror, Henry I, and Stephen who reigned up to the year 1154.
 The Henrician legal reforms of Henry II resulted in a simplification of legal systems used in England and the Threefold Division disappeared from legal texts after the 1150s.

 Structure

 Each territory comprised a number of shires.
 Wessex had nine shires, the Danelaw fifteen shires, and Mercia eight shires.
-Cornwall, Scotland, Strathclyde, Wales and the Isle of Wight were not included within these legal jurisdictions.
+Cornwall, Scotland, Strathclyde, Bamburgh, Wales and the Isle of Wight were not included within these legal jurisdictions.
 Cornwall itself is separately mentioned in the laws as being divided into seven shires, these later became known as the hundreds of Cornwall.
 In the far North of England the shire structure was fairly new and the northern border with Scotland and Strathclyde was in a state of constant change during this period.